QILINXIE02/reading-notes/102/class1.md

 When making text bold for emphasis, it is best practice to use double asterisks (**) or double underscores (__).
 You can manually type in **bold text** or __bold text__.
 Alternatively, use your keyboard shortcut **Control+B** on Window systems.

 When making text italicized for emphasis, it is best practice to use single asterisks (*) or single underscores (_).
-You can manually type in *italicized text* or _italicized text_.
+You can manually type in *italicized text* or _italicized text.
 Alternatively, use your keyboard shortcut _Control+I_ on Window systems.

  ---------------------
 ## **Lesson on creating links**: